 Retail Case Studies

-The retail case studies will investigate the core elements of healthy food incentive program implementation in diverse grocery retail sites in different geographic contexts.
-The goals of the retail case studies are to identify core elements that contribute to the successful implementation of nutrition incentive programs in diverse retail sites, different geographic contexts (urban and rural) and unique business models.
+The retail case studies, led by CWRU with support from PPM, investigate the core elements of a healthy food incentive program implementation in diverse grocery retail sites, in different geographic contexts.
+The goals of the individual retail case studies are to identify core elements that contribute to the successful implementation of nutrition incentive programs in diverse retail sites, different geographic contexts (urban and rural) and unique modes of program delivery.
 Ohio is a leader in SNAP incentive programming, having offered the Produce Perks program at farmers’ markets since 2010.
-In late 2017, programming expanding into retail locations to increase access for SNAP customers to utilize the program.
+In late 2017, pilot programming expanding into retail locations to increase access for SNAP customers to utilize the program and in 2018 twelve (12) retail sites offered SNAP incentive programming.

-The development and dissemination of materials is a primary goal of this evaluation project, which would include best practices that can be utilized in states that want to implement similar programs in grocery stores.
-Data collection will occur from April 2019 – June 2020 with a research goal of completing six individual case studies on participating retails.
+The development and dissemination of materials is a primary goal of this evaluation project, which would include best practices that can be utilized in states that want to implement similar programs in grocery stores and a qualitative research manuscript.
+Data collection began in April 2019 and will be complete by December 2020.
+Due to COVID-19, the tools and methods used for data collection have been modified but maintain the original goal of the project.

 - What factors predict use of different healthy food incentive programs among SNAP recipients?